xrootd/howto/docs/ec/config.md

 fi
 echo $cksm
 ```
 Do not forget to `chmod +x /etc/xrootd/xrdadler32.sh`.
+This script can also be used by
+`xrootdfs` to check for checksum in a EC storage.

 #### An example of **/etc/xrootd/xrdcp-tcp.sh**